derektypist/integer-to-roman/README.md

 numeral.

 As a user, every time I enter a value and hit the submit button, I get fresh information.
-As a user, when I hit the Reset button, I get
+As a user, when I hit the Reset button, I start again and get fresh information.
 As a user, I expect a placeholder on the input field.
 When I hover over the input field, I get a screentip.